shd2h/restic-replica/README.md

 # restic-replica
-The current project status should be considered as "alpha".
-While the tool is in a usable state, not all planned core functionality has been implemented yet, and the cli may change.
+The current project status should be considered as "beta".

 ## Info
 A command line tool to copy snapshots between Restic repositories, written in python.